dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/identifiers.rst

 Identifiers
 ===========

-Firefox Health Report records some identifiers to keep track of clients and uploaded documents.
+Datalus Health Report records some identifiers to keep track of clients and uploaded documents.

 Identifier Types